taghouti/PayPal-Email-Validator/README.md

 ## Command Without a PROXY LIST:

-Save The Emails to test in a trxt file (ie: list.txt) and Run:
+Save The Emails to test in a text file (ie: list.txt) and Run:

     php Paypal_Validator.php list.txt

 ## Command With a PROXY LIST: